Symbolic Summation of Multivariate Rational Functions: Shift equivalence testing of polynomials

 Since shift operations do not change the total degree in $\vx$, the homogeneous components of both sides of $p(\vx + \va) = q(\vx)$ with respect to $\vx$ must be equal.
 The homogeneous decomposition of $p(\vx + \va) - q(\vx)$ yields another cover $\{S_0^H, S_1^H, \ldots, S_d^H\}$ of $S$, where $d=\max\{\deg_\vx(p(\vx)), \deg_\vx(q(\vx))\}$ and

 for $i=0,1,\ldots, d$.
 In the DOS algorithm, they first introduced the above method of linearization to solve the polynomial system $S = S_0^H\cup S_1^H \cup \cdots \cup S_d^H$ and proved the correctness of their algorithm by using formal partial derivatives.
 In Example~\ref{EX:SET}, $S =S_1^D\cup S_2^D= S_1^H \cup S_2^H$, where $S_i^H=S_i^D$ for $i=1,2$.
-In general, these two covers are different, see Example~\ref{EX:cover}.
+In general, these two covers are different.
 A natural question is for which cover, we can use the method of linearization to compute the dispersion set.
 One answer is the admissible cover defined below.
-In fact, the above two covers $\{S^D_0, S^D_1, \ldots, S^D_{d'}\}$ and $\{S_0^H, S_1^H, \ldots, S_d^H\}$ are both admissible, which will be proved in Section~\ref{SUBSEC:AP}.
+In fact, the above two covers $\{S^D_0, S^D_1, \ldots, S^D_{d'}\}$ and $\{S_0^H, S_1^H, \ldots, S_d^H\}$, called by \textit{$\va$-degree cover} and \textit{$\vx$-homogeneous cover} respectively, are both admissible, which will be proved in Section~\ref{SUBSEC:AP}.